ZhenghuaNTU/zhenghuantu.github.io/_pages/about.md

 * I am serving as the Associate Editor for Elsivier [Neurocomputing](https://www.journals.elsevier.com/neurocomputing).
 * I am homored to be recognised as <b>the World's Top 2% Scientists</b>.
 It is compiled by Stanford University based on the standardized citation indicators (Table-S7-singleyr-2019), which was published in [PLOS Biology](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000918) and also avaiable online at [Mendeley Database](https://data.mendeley.com/datasets/btchxktzyw/2).
 * Our team AStarTrek has won <b>First Runner-up Award</b> (2nd place) for the [Grand Challenge at VCIP 2020](http://www.vcip2020.org/grand_challenge.htm).
-* Our paper entitled "Two-Stream Convolution Augmented Transformer for Human Activity Recognition" has been accepted by <b>AAAI 2021</b>.
+* Our paper entitled "Two-Stream Convolution Augmented Transformer for Human Activity Recognition" has been accepted by <b>AAAI 2021</b>, Code is available [here](https://github.com/windofshadow/THAT).
 * I was invited to serve as <b>PC</b> for [IJCAI2021](https://ijcai-21.org/) and [AAAI 2021](https://aaai.org/Conferences/AAAI-21/).
 * I was invited to serve as <b>Track Chair</b> for [ICIEA 2021](http://www.ieeeiciea.org/2021/): Track on Artifical Intelligence.
 * <font color="red"><b>Call for Paper</b></font>: We are orgnizing a special session at [IEEE Conference on Industrial Electronics and Applications (ICIEA 2021)](http://www.ieeeiciea.org/2021/), "Artificial Intelligence for Industrial Internet of Things (IIoT)". <b> The submission deadline is Dec 31, 2020 (will be extended).</b>